Boston City Council tenure of Michelle Wu: Law enforcement and public safety policy

 In June 2020, the Boston City Council unanimously passed an ordinance co-sponsored by Wu and Councilor Ricardo Arroyo which (when enacted) made Boston the second-largest city in the United States to ban the use of facial recognition system surveillance by the city government.
 Among her rationales for the ordinance, Wu cited studies that had demonstrated that such technology falsely-identified people of color at far greater rates than it did white people, meaning its use in law enforcement would exacerbate inequities.
-She also argued that such technology would infringe on privacy and other rights of residents, and would undermine community trust towards the city.
-Wu opined that, "community trust is the foundation for public safety and public health.
+She also argued that such technology would infringe on privacy and other rights of residents, and would undermine community trust towards the city government.
+Wu opined that, "community trust is the foundation for public safety and public health."

 In June 2020, Wu, alongside fellow city councilors Lydia Edwards and Julia Mejia, introduced an ordinance that would establish an unarmed community safety crisis response system, moving the response to nonviolent 9-1-1 calls away from the Boston Police Department, and instead transferring the response to non-law enforcement agencies and trained health professionals.
 In 2020, Wu was one of eight city councilors to sign a letter urging Mayor Walsh to decrease the Boston Police Department's annual budget by 10%.
 Activists had been calling for such a cut, in order to instead allot that money to COVID-19 relief, housing and food access, and other programs that would benefit communities of color.
 In June 2020, Wu (along with Ricardo Arroyo, Andrea Campbell, Kim Janey, and Julia Mejia) was one of five members of the Boston City Council to vote against Mayor Walsh's 2021 operating budget for the city.
 While the budget made $12 million in cuts to the overtime budget of the police department, Wu argued that the city was still contractually obligated to pay for every hour of overtime work, meaning that it was inconsequential what the line item in the city budget proposed.

 Wu voiced her desire to "demilitarize" the city's police department.
 She led an effort to take account of the Boston Police Department's military equipment.
 In June 2020, she introduced an order to the City Council that, if passed, would have required the disclosure of information about the Boston Police Department's heavy-duty equipment, and regarding how it had been deployed during recent protests.
 In Boston, such City Council orders require the backing of all City Council members.
 She advocated for closing loopholes in the policy of the Boston Police Department regarding body cameras.
 Wu and fellow councilor Ayanna Pressley were credited as being the key figures that arranged for the Boston City Council to hold hearings on gun violence.